rhourani/TicTacToe-API-TDD-DDD-.NET/README.md

 To run the API you have to have .Net 6 installed in your machine and VS 2022

-A python Fast API version from this is from here as well: [Current progress: Finished CRUD operations](https://github.com/rhourani/FastAPI/tree/Tic-tac-toe-)
+A python Fast API version from this, is from here as well: [Current progress: Finished CRUD operations](https://github.com/rhourani/FastAPI/tree/Tic-tac-toe-)

 Use https://editor.swagger.io/ to see the swagger.yaml api file